Sex with UTI: Yes or No?

 - Urethra—the tube that connects the bladder to where urine drains out of the body at either the head of the penis or in front of the vagina between the labia minora.

 An infection that occurs at any point in the urinary tract is a UTI.
 The most common form of UTI is the infection of the urethra and bladder.
 This is considered to be a lower UTI and is usually easily cured by antibiotics.
-However, if the infection travels up to the kidneys through the ureters, the kidney infection can trigger a life-threatening condition known as sepsis.
+However, if the infection travels up to the kidneys through the ureters, a kidney infection can trigger a life-threatening condition known as sepsis.

 Symptoms of UTI